mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 };
 ```

-For more details, checkout [this issue](https://github.com/mui-org/material-ui/issues/24282#issuecomment-796755133) on github.
+For more details, checkout [this issue](https://github.com/mui-org/material-ui/issues/24282#issuecomment-796755133) on GitHub.

 ### Cannot read property `scrollTop` of null